MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ## Set up the traffic selector from PowerShell
-Here is the procedure to set up the traffic selector by using the VMM PowerShell.
+Here's the procedure to set up the traffic selector by using the VMM PowerShell.

 1. Create the traffic selector by using the following parameters.